Brabham BT38 car-by-car histories

 Driven by: Carlos Reutemann.
 First race: Mallory Park (R1), 12 Mar 1972.
 Only one recorded race.

 New for Motul Rondel Racing in 1972, and raced by Bob Wollek, Henri Pescarolo (who won at Enna-Pergusa), and others.
 One of a group of cars sold to South Africa after the Torneio do Brasil.
 Raced by Jackie Pretorius in 1973, using an Alan Smith Cosworth FVC, then to John Amm for 1974.
 Converted to Formula Atlantic and raced again by Amm in 1976.
-Then unknown until reportedly located by Thomas Koch in South Africa some time around 1997-1999, and imported to the US.
+It was retained by John Amm until 1994 and then sold to Dickon Daggitt who had the car restored by Peanuts Fouche in Cape Town.
+After the restoration, it was sold to Thomas Koch some time around 1997-1999, and exported to the US.
 Then sold to Terry Allard (Denver, CO) some time before 2005.

 Driven by: Bob Wollek, Henri Pescarolo, Reine Wisell, Carlos Reutemann, Max Jean ("Jean Max"), Jackie Pretorius and John Amm.
 First race: Mallory Park (R1), 12 Mar 1972.
 Total of 32 recorded races.